Operational objective: Motivation

 If an organisation has SMART operational objectives, employees can be inspired and motivated to work harder to meet common objectives, as they are measured.
 By achieving short term goals, employees might feel a great sense of accomplishment and this would help to improve their motivation.
 According to a research conducted by Rodgers, R. and Je Hunter, management by objectives (MBO) has been shown to increase productivity.
 Operational objectives also encourage managers to think strategically.
-In oder to set objectives and plan for the next 6 to 12 months, they need to have a deep understanding of business's current position.
+In order to set objectives and plan for the next 6 to 12 months, they need to have a deep understanding of business's current position.
 According to Peter Drucker, rewards such as recognition, appreciation and performance-related pay need to be provided for achieving objectives to motivate employees and raise efficiency.

 Measure and control

 Operational objectives help to control and unify an organisation, as they are short-term goals, which are consistent with its aim.
 In addition, they enable managers not only to track the performance of the workforce against targets, but also to measure and evaluate their performance so that managers can provide feedback and rewards.
 This would help to identify the areas they have problems and need improvements in order to attain their aims.